Short Analysis #2 (Coordination and Subordination)

 Context and Course Objectives

-For your first paper, you discussed the relative length and of your sentences and a professional writer’s sentences.
+For your first paper, you discussed the relative length of your sentences and a professional writer’s sentences.
 For your second paper, you will begin to look at the structure of your sentences.
-Specifically, you will consider how you coordinate and subordinate your ideas within and between sentences, how you use the active and passive voice, and how you incorporate different sentence patterns
+Specifically, you will consider how you coordinate and subordinate your ideas within and between sentences, how you use the active and passive voice, and how you incorporate different sentence patterns (perhaps without even consciously).

-Try editing your sentences.
-Combine simple sentences, make compound sentences into complex sentences, make complex sentences into compound sentences, make complex and compound sentences into two simple sentences, make active sentences/clauses passive, etc. Discuss the differences.
+2.)
+Then, edit your sentences.
+Combine simple sentences, make compound sentences into complex sentences, make complex sentences into compound sentences, make complex and compound sentences into two simple sentences, make active sentences/clauses passive, etc.